How it's done

 Resident Indicator Population Growth Chart

 What costs and assistance should I know about?

-Whether you have a new or existing businesses it is critical to be aware of costs, incentives and grants that impact your business.
-This dashboard provides you with a snapshot of the major costs of conducting a business in Airdrie and assistance available to Airdrie businesses.
+Whether you have a new or existing business it is critical to be aware of costs, incentives and grants that impact your business.
+This dashboard provides you with a snapshot of the major costs of conducting business in Airdrie and assistance available to Airdrie businesses.